Aquilesorei/yib_transfer/README.md

 - **Cross-Platform Compatibility:** ZTransfer is available on multiple platforms, including Android, iOS, and desktop systems.
 Share files between different devices seamlessly.

-- **No File Size Limit:** Transfer large files without worrying about file size restrictions.
-ZTransfer can handle files of various sizes with ease.
+- **No File Size Limit:** Transfer files of any size - streaming ensures memory efficiency even for massive files.

 - **Multiple File Types:** Share a wide range of file types, including documents, photos, videos, music, and more.